wba6/SDL_Astro/README.md

 # SDL_Astro
-A aurviual game where you try to avoid the astroids and while shooting them to gain points
+A surviual game where you try to avoid the astroids and while shooting them to gain points